-Wrist sprains injury to the ligaments of the wrist.
-Such sprains are a common occurrence when the hand is extended to break a fall.
-Ligaments are necessary for stabilisation of the hand and control of motion.
-Wrist sprains vary from moderate to severe, with the latter involving complete tearing of the ligaments and instability of the associated joint.
-The injury is common in athletes engaged in football, basketball, skiing, snowboarding, roller blading and a variety of other sports in which the hands are vulnerable.
+Sprained wrist injury involves injury to the ligaments of the wrist.
+Sprains are a frequent occurrence when the hand is extended to break a fall.
+Ligaments are essential for stabilisation of the hand and control of movement.
+Sprained wrists differ from moderate to severe, with the latter tearing the ligaments and instability of the joint.
+The injury is common in skiing, football, basketball and snowboarding.

-The eight carpal bones of the wrist are connected via complex ligaments – fibrous bands of connective tissue.
-Ligaments also connect the bones of the wrist with the radius and ulna and the metacarpal bones of the hand.
-The smooth coordination of these bones required for fine hand movement is impaired when one or more ligaments are injured.
+The eight carpal bones of the wrist are connected via ligaments – bands of connective tissue.
+Ligaments connect the bones of the wrist with the ulna, the radius and the metacarpal bones of the hand.
+When one or more ligaments are injured, the coordination of those bones is required, for fine hand motion.

 Cause of injury

-Engaging in sports where falls are common: in-line skating, snowboarding, cycling, soccer, football, baseball and volleyball.
-Lack of protective equipment, including wrist guards.
-Muscle weakness or atrophy.
+Mainly in sports where falls are common: cycling, snowboarding, in-line skating, football, baseball and volleyball.
+Deficiency of protective gear, including wrist guards.
+Muscle atrophy or weakness.

-Pain with movement of the wrist.
-Burning or tingling feeling at the wrist.
+Pain while moving the wrist.
+Burning or tingling.
 Bruising or discolouration of the skin.

-RICER regimen immediately following injury.
+RICER regimen after injury.
 Immobilization of injured wrist to restrict movement.

-Flexibility and range of motion exercises may be encouraged by a physical therapist, following initial recovery of the ligament.
-Should the ligament be torn completely, or if fracture accompanies the sprain, surgery may be required.
-Use of protective guards for wrists and concentration on balance during sport may help to avoid this injury.
+Flexibility and range of motion exercises could be encouraged by a physical therapist, after recovery of the fascia.
+If the ligament is torn completely or if the sprain is accompanied by a fracture, surgery may be required.
+The use of protective guards for concentration and wrists on balance during sports activity might help to prevent this injury.